ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 ### GNU Radio

+Commands for installing GNU Radio 3.8 from the maint-3.8 source branch on GNU Radio's Github page.
+Keep in mind, during the making of this user guide additional difficulties were encountered during the installation process of GNU Radio 3.8 if other versions or other install methods of GNU Radio previously existed on the computer being used.

 Install dependencies for GNU Radio.
 ```
 sudo apt install git cmake g++ libboost-all-dev libgmp-dev swig python3-numpy \